inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 .. image:: /static/training/socialisation/other_hazard_02.*
    :align: center

 and follow the instructions.
-You can refer to the `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__ if you need additional assistance.
+You can refer to the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>` if you need additional assistance.
 Once you finish defining keyword for each layer, your |project_name| form should appear like the below screenshot:

 .. image:: /static/training/socialisation/other_hazard_35.*